ChrstphrHll/npc_gen/students/Alkindus Llamryl.md

 ---
 ### Description
 - 1st year Half-Elf Sorcerer in Alderden
-- wavy blonde hair that's braided with green ribbon (long), Hazel eyes, and Light skin
+- shoulder length curly auburn hair that's wild, Hazel eyes, and Light skin
 - Is Rustic and Pessimistic, and has Order as their ideal

 ### Organizations